Dawn Fraser, the legendary Australian swimmer, has opened up about the serious fall that landed her in hospital in December last year.

 What has happened to Dawn Fraser?

-The Olympian’s family recently shared with 9News that on December 4, 2024, Dawn fell at her Queensland home and was immediately admitted to intensive care.
+To backtrack slightly, on December 4, 2024, Dawn fell at her Queensland home and was immediately admitted to intensive care.

 Dawn broke four ribs and fractured her hip, and, as a result, had to undergo an emergency hip replacement on December 5, 2024.